illy/reading_wiki/wiki/book_wiki/Zappavigna2012/Zappavigna2012_01.md

 ##1.2 Interpersonal search

+This content is public and searchable unless the user actively makes his or her account private. (p3)

 The advent of social media means that the function of online talk has become increasingly focused on negotiating and maintaining relationship. (p6)